 I’m on the bullet train back from Naoshima now.
 It is about a 3.5 hr journey from Osaka to Naoshima.
-I wouldn’t have done it with anyone other than Robyn but I would not recommend this day trip.
-I feel bad saying that because Naoshima is a small island, with very few people, and it has three modern art museums and outdoor sculptures scattered around the island, as well as other artful things.
+I wouldn’t have done it with anyone other than Robyn, and while it was a very memoriable day, I would not recommend this day trip.
+I feel bad saying that because Naoshima is a small island, with very few people, who probably get a great benefit out of the three modern art museums and outdoor sculptures scattered around the island, as well as other artful things.
 I don’t know how much of the island is sustained by tourism and our museum admission prices, but as someone who doesn’t care about modern art, this didn’t inspire me very much.

 There are three museums, and the prices range from $11-21 per person.
 Which is not that bad except there’s maybe only 7-10 pieces of art in each and you’re not allowed to take pictures inside!
 I did abide by these rules, except once, and it wasn’t even the most amazing thing I saw.